Translator, language teacher, author, Buddhist scholar-practitioner.

-He currently serves as the executive director of the Trikāya Translation Committee and Trikāya Tibetan Language Academy, founded in 2020.
-He previously spent over 12 years as a freelance translator, editor and language teacher.
+Since 2020 he has served as the executive director of the Trikāya Translation Committee and Trikāya Tibetan Language Academy, and previously spent over 12 years as a freelance translator, editor and language teacher.

-He works internationally, and is currently based in Romania.
+He works internationally, and is currently based in Bucharest, Romania.

 Private Tibetan classes

 Private Dharma classes

 English to Tibetan oral interpretation

 Erick Tsiknopoulos is always available for side collaborations and public talks worldwide.

 If you would like to discuss a potential project related to Buddhism, Tibetan & other Asian languages, Dharma books or anything else, don’t hesitate to reach out.

 Erick Tsiknopoulos (b.
 1981) is a translator, language teacher, author and Buddhist scholar-practitioner.
 He is the founder and executive director of the Trikāya Translation Committee, Trikāya Translation Services (LLC), an officially registered translation agency, and the Trikāya Tibetan Language Academy, an international educational institute.
 He serves as an advisor for the SATTVA Project, a non-profit organization focused on promoting open dialogue in the various Buddhist traditions.